 - Digitised Australian newspapers including the first newspaper published in Australia, the Sydney Gazette and New South Wales Advertiser, are freely available through Trove

 - Online versions of Australian newspapers through major full-text databases such as PressReader and Newsbank Access World News, which are available to registered users of the Library via our e-Resources.

-The Newspapers and Family History zone has current issues - usually the most recent 3 months - of all Australian capital city daily newspapers.
+The Newspapers and Family History zone has many issues of all Australian capital city daily newspapers.